nwnxee/unified/Plugins/MaxLevel/README.md

 * Spellcasters may not change spells when levelling up
 * Next Level XP on Character Sheet shows an incorrect value
-* The hook to `CNWSCreatureStats::CanLevelUp` used in this plugin conflicts with its usage in the `NWNX_Creature_LevelUp` function.
-There are workarounds for this but would require changing some source, removing the hook in NWNX_Creature.

 ## Setup
 * Define your max levels variable in your server environment.